PlayEveryWare/eos_plugin_for_unity/readme.md

     * [ClientSecret](https://dev.epicgames.com/docs/services/en-US/Glossary/index.html#C?term=OAuth%20ClientSecret)
     * [ClientID](https://dev.epicgames.com/docs/services/en-US/Glossary/index.html#C?term=OAuth%20ClientId)
     * [Encryption Key](https://dev.epicgames.com/docs/en-US/api-ref/structs/eos-platform-options)
+      > [!INFO]
-      > :heavy_exclamation_mark: Click the Generate button to create a random key, if you haven't already configured an encryption key in the EOS portal. <br />The Encryption Key is Used for Player Data Storage and Title Storage, if you do not plan to use these features in your project or the samples, and don't want to create an Encryption Key, then the field must be left blank.
+      > Click the Generate button to create a random key, if you haven't already configured an encryption key in the EOS portal. <br />The Encryption Key is Used for Player Data Storage and Title Storage, if you do not plan to use these features in your project or the samples, and don't want to create an Encryption Key, then the field must be left blank.

     ![EOS Config UI](docs/images/eosconfig_ui.gif)